Like it? Share it!

 At the FIA we are proud to introduce our new content feature, Fireside Chats, this idea comes as a result of our marketing group meeting.
-Fireside chats are a simple idea Adam Richardson, who writes content for the FIA, will speak to a variety of different people from the fire industry - from CEO's to apprentices.
+Fireside chats are a simple idea Adam Richardson, FIA Business Liaison, will speak to a variety of different people from the fire industry - from CEO's to apprentices.
 We wanted to do this to highlight the variety of roles and people within the industry to others currently in the industry.
 We also hope to show the fire industry in a positive light to those outside the industry.
 This feature will be coming monthly.
 Below is a write up from our first fireside chat, we hope that you enjoy the answers given by Tom Simmonds who is the CEO of Allsaved.

 Fireside Chat with Tom Simmonds

 - What's the best piece of advice you've received?

 My Father-in-Law always says, ‘There’s no point regretting decisions you've made in past because they were made at that time with the information you had at hand.’
 I think he’s right.